i About

 We report the percentage of issues reproduced by the generated tests (\(\mathcal{S}\)) and their mean line coverage of the resolving patch (\(\Delta\mathcal{C}\)).

-The results reported here are evaluation results on SWT-Bench Lite.
+The results reported here are evaluation results on SWT-Bench Lite and Verified.
 We have independently executed submitted predictions for verification.
+Generates stand-alone reproduction scripts and does not attempt integration into the test framework. # This approach leverages execution feedback from a correctly set-up CI environment.

 What is the task in SWT-Bench?